With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBattle Creek Vamc Muskegon Cboc is a mental health facility in Muskegon County, MI, located at 5000 Hakes Drive, 49441.
-Battle Creek Vamc Muskegon Cboc provides telemedicine/telehealth and outpatient treatment.
-Battle Creek Vamc Muskegon Cboc provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Battle Creek Vamc Muskegon Cboc provides outpatient treatment and telemedicine/telehealth.
+Battle Creek Vamc Muskegon Cboc provides individual psychotherapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
 Battle Creek Vamc Muskegon Cboc also supports veterans.
-Some other services available at Battle Creek Vamc Muskegon Cboc include suicide prevention services, supported employment and mentoring/peer support/consumer-run services.
+Some other services available at Battle Creek Vamc Muskegon Cboc include mentoring/peer support/consumer-run services, supported housing and diet and exercise counseling.

 Learn MoreHackley Life Counseling Dba Mercy Health Life Counseling is one of mental health facilities in Muskegon County, Michigan, located at 125 East Southern Avenue, 49442 zip code.
 Hackley Life Counseling Dba Mercy Health Life Counseling provides outpatient treatment.
-Hackley Life Counseling Dba Mercy Health Life Counseling provides integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Hackley Life Counseling Dba Mercy Health Life Counseling provides integrated dual diagnosis disorder treatment and psychotropic medication to young adults, seniors 65 or older and adults.
 Hackley Life Counseling Dba Mercy Health Life Counseling also supports people requiring dual diagnosis treatment.
-Additional services provided at Hackley Life Counseling Dba Mercy Health Life Counseling include integrated primary care services, education services and court-ordered outpatient treatment.
+Additional services provided at Hackley Life Counseling Dba Mercy Health Life Counseling include education services, court-ordered outpatient treatment and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.